netgen-layouts/layouts-core/INSTALL.md

 Activate the bundles
 --------------------

-Activate the Block Manager in your kernel class together with other required bundles:
+Activate the Block Manager in your kernel class:

 ```
 ...